 Q: Are the digital experience lessons available in Spanish?

 A: The digital experience is not yet available in Spanish.

 Q: Will the digital experience change throughout the year?

 A: We will be rolling out additional features based on your feedback to improve the experience for you and your students.
 We’ll announce new features as they are released!

 Q: How can I share feedback?

 A: Please share your thoughts through this survey or by clicking the orange icon while logged in to provide feedback!

-Q: I am a CKLA user and Interactive Classroom used to be in the Hub; I can’t find it.
+Q: I am a CKLA user and the digital experience used to be in the Hub; I can’t find it.